vVv-Keys/keys-custom-idps/README.md

 # CONTRIBUTORS WELCOME!
 HELP US MAKE THIS BOTNET DETECTION SYSTEM EVEN MORE EFFECTIVE AND ROBUST.

 # If you find this project useful or interesting, please leave a star ⭐ to support further development.
+The more star ⭐'s we can get on this I will keep updating or possibly move into something else upon request even if I have to use CHATGPT and debug it 1000000x to figure it out.
+Thanks to whoever forked this and found it nifty.
+20/10 LAD!